-So you’ve carefully laid your lawn turf and it looks as good as your lawn as it has ever been.
+Looking after your new turf – 08.09.22 – So you’ve carefully laid your lawn turf and it looks as good as your lawn ever has.
 What now?
-How do you look after it in the oncoming weeks to make sure it stays looking gorgeous?
+How do you look after it in the coming weeks to make sure it stays looking gorgeous?

 At TurfOnline, the UK’s most popular destination for turf maintenance advice, we have the answers.
 This article will take you week-by-week to ensure you have the best turf in your neighbourhood.
-We’ll teach you how to spot any potential problems that could arise, and when and what to feed your new lawn to maximise its health and longevity, even if you’ve added long-lasting slow-release lawn fertiliser.
+We’ll teach you how to spot any potential problems that could arise.
+When and what to feed your new lawn to maximise its health and longevity, even if you’ve already added slow-release lawn fertiliser.

 The First Two Weeks

 During the first couple of weeks, your lawn turf is vulnerable.
-Before it was harvested, your turf was growing in a field where its roots had pushed around 90cm deep into the soil, and now the harvester came along and sliced off all but about 2.5cm of the root mass.
-This is enormous trauma for the plant, but luckily, grass is tough and will soon grow more roots.
+Before it was harvested, your turf was growing in a field.
+Its roots had pushed around 90cm deep into the soil, and then the harvester came along and sliced off all but about 2.5cm of the root mass.
+This is an enormous trauma for the plant, but grass is tough and will soon grow more roots.
 Until those new roots grow, your turf will only be able to access water in the top few centimetres of the soil, and won’t be able to get down to the water table.

-So please water your turf daily for at least a fortnight and make sure that the water has soaked through to the soil below.
+So please water your turf daily for at least a fortnight .
+Make sure that the water has soaked through to the soil below.
 In really hot weather, water twice daily if that’s what it takes to keep that soil moist.

-Don’t be fooled by rainfall either, as a short shower probably isn’t enough to water your lawn.
+When looking after your new turf don’t be fooled by rainfall.
+A short shower probably isn’t enough to water your lawn.
 Double-check before you hang up your hosepipe for the day.
 Overwatering is a concern, too.
 We’re not looking to create a bog garden here!
 If, after watering, you can lift up a corner of the turf and see that the soil is wet but not sodden, you’ve done it right.